ds4se/chapters/rrobbes/smallcompanies.md

 Small software companies have different factors that must be taken into account in order to successfully apply software analytics.
 We identified the following main factors:

-* Projects taken by small software companies may be smaller and shorter than the ones taken by larger companies, limiting the amount of data available.
+* Software projects taken by small software companies may be smaller and shorter than the ones taken by larger companies, limiting the amount of data available.
 * The goals and needs of small software companies may be different than the ones in large software companies.
 * Resources in small companies are always very tight.